 This plastic expansion anchor is arguably the most often used for drywall anchoring; this is a low-cost choice that allows individuals to efficiently hang light goods.

 This expansion anchor is fixed beautifully if you have a lightweight picture or other items which you wish for hanging on the wall.

 These drywall anchors will be an efficient instrument to anchor various items to your walls, regardless of what you label them.

 This drywall anchor is described as an anchor which arranges a metal casing with a hole and screw to fit on it.
 That is precisely what these drywall anchors (bolt) are and it performs admirably in their intended role.

 15. Zinc Drywall Anchors

-This Zinc drywall anchors are commonly used for DIYs projects due to its ruggedness and durability.
+This Zinc drywall anchor are commonly used for DIYs projects due to their ruggedness and durability.
 The zinc anchor as the name suggests it have a zinc coating on it.

 The upside of using zinc anchor is that it was capable to resist environmental impact.
 Also, this zinc-coated drywall anchor is suitable for humid areas such as bathrooms, kitchens, and also outdoor projects.

 You can use this tool for hanging heavier items such as heavy shelves, radiators, flat-screen TV, large painting, etc. The zinc drywall anchor is suitable for drywall as well as a concrete wall, but a drawback is that it is not readily available everywhere so it tends to be expensive in some areas.

 Because of the inside metal core, the zinc anchor is easily fashioned into sharp profile threads and pointed tips which cut the wall deeply with utmost precision.